rkuga/MSCOCO/README.md

 # MSCOCO
 The official MSCOCO API is hard to use for me.
-This script create a image for semantic/instance segmentation, object detection and image caption.
+This script creates images for semantic/instance segmentation, object detection and image caption.

 ## how to use